Lord Krishna Complete Guide (2026): Life, Bhagavad Gita, Temples, 108 Names & Worship

 Krishna's life, especially during his childhood in Vrindavan, showcases his divine qualities.
 His fascinating leelas highlight both his humanness and godliness.
 As a naughty boy and the object of affection for the gopis, Krishna demonstrated that the divine is accessible through joy and love.
 His miracles established him as a savior of dharma and righteousness.

 In addition to his childhood stories, Krishna authored the profound teachings found in the Bhagavad Gita.
 This sacred text serves as the foundation of Hindu spirituality.
-On the battlefield of Kurukshetra, he imparted eternal principles of duty and devotion to Arjuna, addressing fundamental life questions and spiritual emancipation.
+On the battlefield of Kurukshetra, he imparted the eternal principles of duty and devotion to Arjuna, addressing fundamental questions of life and spiritual emancipation.
 With his multifaceted personality, Krishna embodies the ideal blend of human and divine.

 Krishna was born in Mathura around 3228 BCE, during the Dwapara Yuga.
 He was the son of Devaki and Vasudeva.
 His parents were imprisoned by the tyrant king Kamsa, who feared a prophecy that Devaki's eighth child would kill him.
 On the night Krishna was born, Vasudeva took the newborn across the Yamuna River to Gokulam, where he was raised by his foster parents, Nanda and Yashoda.